|A scene of Thanksgiving

 Our first voyage... fraught with perils real and imagined.
 Ocean teaching us at every moment, guiding us by its touch... at once intimate and indifferent.
 Love for this as reflexive as breath.

 Our first harbor, safely reached... greenhorn heroes' voyage at its triumphal end.
 Fears faced and unlooked-for courage found.
 Hardships endured and overcome.
-A small victory hoped to be the first of many.
+One small victory hoped to be the first of many.

 Joy like a fountain in our soul.